 To raise awareness of an ongoing issue clogging up local sewers, we designed an experiential marketing space to face the problem head on.

-71% of people in the North West of England admit to flushing things down the toilet that don’t belong there.
+71% of people in North West England admit to flushing things down the toilet that don’t belong there.
 To raise awareness, United Utilities chose one of the largest urban shopping complexes in the country – the Arndale Centre, a busy hub in the vibrant city of Manchester visited by locals and tourists.

 The venue has a catchment population of 6.7 million people, with 42 million footfall annually.
 However, with 249 retail units to distract our audience and less than 2 hours average dwell time, we had to ensure the space captured visitors’ attention and encouraged them to engage with it.